You'd be forgiven for thinking that Parkinson's is only an older person's disease.

 Many people with Parkinson's, a progressive disease of the nervous system, are indeed at retirement age.
 So the world was shocked when Back to The Future actor Michael J. Fox revealed he was diagnosed with Parkinson's disease at only 29 years old.

 But Fox's case isn't unique.
-One in 10 people with Parkinson's disease is diagnosed some time before their 40th birthday.
-About 1 in 5 Australians with Parkinson's are at working age (under 65).
+It's believed that 1 in 10 people with Parkinson's develop the disease some time before their 40th birthday.
+About 1 in 5 Australians with Parkinson's are at 'working age' (under 65).

 And a person can live with symptoms for many years before a diagnosis of Parkinson's is made.

 To mark World Parkinson's Day, Thursday April 11, here's what you need to know about the early signs of this insidious neurological disease.

 Symptoms of Parkinson's disease are divided into 2 groups: motor symptoms and non-motor symptoms.

 Early non-motor symptoms can be subtle and it's possible to overlook them as signs of Parkinson's: for example, anxiety and depression, fatigue, loss of smell, speech problems, difficulty sleeping, erectile dysfunction, incontinence and constipation.
 Another sign of Parkinson's is handwriting that becomes smaller.

 It's possible for non-motor symptoms to start occurring up to a decade before any motor symptoms emerge.
 Years can pass before symptoms are obvious enough to make a person to go to the doctor.

 There's no 'one size fits all' when it comes to Parkinson's disease — different people will experience different symptoms, and of varying severity.
 One in 3 people, for example, won't experience tremor.